A trooper remembers.*

 By Ken Marsh

 That she’d been discovered at all was extraordinary, entombed as she was within that wild country of forests, muskegs, creeks, and lakes.
 No one had searched for her or even, at that point, realized she was missing.
 But there in the heart of autumn, that transient season roaring with color, air sweet with berries, hills and skies alive with wild creatures, hung Jessica.
 By her neck.
 From a very old, white-barked birch.
-A hunter stalking moose in the forests north of Trapper Creek found her suspended by a length of nylon rope, her deadness amplified by golden leaves fluttering down, lighting as a gentle rain upon her shoulders and sandy-brown hair.
+A hunter stalking moose in the woods north of Trapper Creek found her suspended by a length of nylon rope, her deadness amplified by golden leaves fluttering down, lighting as a gentle rain upon her shoulders and long sandy-brown hair.

-The area lacked cellphone reception so the hunter had bushwhacked to the highway, thoughtfully marking the route with pink survey ribbon tied around tree trunks and low-hanging branches.
-He’d then driven nearly 13 miles south to Trapper Creek where reception was available and phoned Matcom in Wasilla to report his find.
+The area lacked cellphone reception, so the hunter had bushwhacked to the highway, marking the route with pink survey ribbon that he tied around tree trunks and low-hanging branches.
+He’d then driven nearly 13 miles south to Trapper Creek where reception was available and phoned the Alaska State Troopers post in Palmer.

-Leaving the gravel pit, we walked across the highway to the pink ribbon trail.
-The body hung nearly a half mile from the road, requiring us to navigate a sea of devil’s club and cranberry shrubs.
+Leaving the gravel pit, we walked across the highway and found the hunter’s pink ribbon trail.
+The body hung nearly a half mile from the road, through uncut timber, muskegs, and a tangled understory of devil’s club and cranberry shrubs.
 By the time we reached her, the sun was settling into the trees.
-Forest shadows rose like smoke around us leaving Jessica – a pretty, 30-year-old single mother of a two-year-old daughter – center stage, her hair and shoulders backlit and glowing in a halo of tangerine light.
+Forest shadows rose around us and for a moment, Jessica – a pretty, 28-year-old single mother of a two-year-old daughter – was left center stage, her hair and shoulders backlit and glowing in a halo of tangerine light.

 *Though based on a true event, this fragment is a work of fiction.
 The people and events are not real.
 If you or someone you know is contemplating suicide, call 800-273-8255 for help and support.